 Well, well well.
 Isn’t this the question on every budding beardsman’s lips.
-How do you thicken up your beard?
-Hope you’ve got your scalpel, because we are going to dissect this issue in great detail.
+How to grow a thicker beard.
+Hope you’ve got your scalpel because we are going to dissect this beard thickening issue in great detail.

 What makes a beard seem thick?

 Here’s the thing, amigos.
 In this game (the beard game), there’s very few shortcuts.
 However, understanding some of the sciencey goodness behind thick hair will go some way towards curtailing your frustration.
 Seems like a good place to start.

 How to thicken a beard is a mystery, right?
 Are people talking about how thick the actual hairs are?
 Or how many hairs per cm2 of hair?
 Turns out it’s a bit of both…

 Hair varies a lot.
 Let’s take it back to the follicle.
 The thickness and curliness of each of your individual facial hairs is down to your follicles.
 A thicker and fuller beard is (amongst other things) the result of each and every hair being thick.

 The follicle can be thought of like a pocket in your skin, from which your hair grows forth.
 The bigger the pocket, the thicker the hair that comes out of it.
 Towards the skin, cross-sections of beard hair are quite a bit larger than the head hair equivalent.
 This is why beard hair tends to be a lot stiffer.

 Number of strands (density)

 So it turns out that the quantity of hairs is another way of measuring thickness.
 As you may have guessed, having more hairs in a specific area will lead to growing a thicker beard.
 Beard hair is pretty dense – however, the area density is affected in a big way by ethnicity.